Gerard Gordeau: Mixed martial arts career

 Gordeau competed at the World Open Karate Championships.
 Later in his life, following the ideas of Kyokushin founder Mas Oyama, he trained in Wrestling and Boxing in an attempt to make his style more complete.
-He also learned Muay Thai, Savate and Judo.
+He also learned Sambo, Silat, Muay Thai, Savate and Judo.
 Gordeau was a Dutch Karate Champion from 1978 to 1985, a European Savate Champion from 1988 to 1991 and a World Savate Champion in 1992, with an overall competitive record of 27-4 before his MMA debut.
 Gordeau also had some shoot-style wrestling matches under his belt, a Japanese professional wrestling style resembling proto-MMA, having previously had matches at shootwrestling organizations UWF and RINGS, both in Japan.